The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [III.1] Nadporučík Lukáš mluvil takovým hlasem, jako by se o něho pokoušela horečka, a toho okamžiku, když umlkl, využitkoval Švejk k nevinné otázce: „Poslušně hlásím, pane obrlajtnant, za prominutí, proč se nikdy nedozvím, co jsem vyved hroznýho: Já, pane obrlajtnant, jsem se vopovážil na to zeptat jenom kvůli tomu, abych se příště mohl takový věci vystříhat, když se všeobecně povídá, že se vod chyby člověk učí, jako ten slejvač Adamec z Daňkovky, když se vomylem napil solný kyseliny...“

-Wiener Illustrierte Zeitung is mentioned when the author describes Kadett Biegler's dream on the train to Budapest.
-The landscape the cadet experiences in the dream is as cut out of this magazine.
+is mentioned when the author describes Kadett Biegler's dream on the train to Budapest.
+The landscape the cadet sees in the dream seems as though it were taken straight from this magazine.

 Background

-Wiener Illustrierte Zeitung was an illustrated weekly that was published every Saturday.
+was an illustrated weekly published every Saturday.
 The first issue appeared on 19 December 1914.
-The magazine continued to the end of 1916, altogether 107 issues.
-In the address book of 1917 the paper is not listed.
-The emphasis was on pictures from the war, celebrities, and patriotic propaganda, and the photos were for that time of good quality.
+The magazine continued until the end of 1916, with 107 issues published altogether.
+In the address book of 1917, the paper is no longer listed.
+Its focus was on images from the war, celebrities and patriotic propaganda.
+The photographs were of good quality for the period.

-The paper was published by Gesellschaft für grafische Industrie, located in the city district of Mariahilf (VI.
-Bezirk) near the centre of Vienna.
+The paper was published by Gesellschaft für grafische Industrie, based in the district of Mariahilf (VI.
+Bezirk), near the centre of Vienna.

 Vídeňské illustrované noviny

 A Czech weekly with the same title was also published in Vienna.
-This is however an entirely different periodical and was in circulation much longer, from 1906 to 1920.
+However, it was an entirely different periodical and remained in circulation much longer, from 1906 to 1920.

 Quote(s) from the novel